jpadilla/django-rest-framework-jwt/docs/index.md

 ```

 ## Blacklist Token
-If `JWT_ENABLE_BLACKLIST` is True, tokens can be made invalid (prior to expiration) by blacklisting them.
+If `JWT_ENABLE_BLACKLIST` is True, and `rest_framework_jwt.blacklist` has been added to `INSTALLED_APPS`, tokens can be made invalid (prior to expiration) by blacklisting them.
 More information on the concept of JTI (JWT ID) and blacklisting tokens can be read [here](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#jtiDef) and [here](https://auth0.com/blog/2015/03/10/blacklist-json-web-token-api-keys/).

 This package comes with a default implementation that stores the blacklisted tokens in the configured django database and includes an admin integration.